hringbauer/ancIBD/docs/Intro.rst

 We are also happy to hear from you via email:

--harald_ringbauer AT eva mpg de
+-   harald_ringbauer AT eva mpg de
--yilei_huang AT eva mpg de
+-   yilei_huang AT eva mpg de

 (fill in AT with @ and other blanks with dots)